mekanoe/shaders/README.md

 Okano's Unity Shaders.
 Big mishmash of reworked, original, and mixed shaders.

-Built and tested in Unity 5.6.3p1 for VRChat and partially tested in 2018.1.
+Built and tested in Unity 5.6.3p1 & 2017.4.15f1 for VRChat, and partially tested in recent-ish 2018.

-Most of these do not replace the real shaders for most uses.
+Most of these do not replace the real shaders for most uses, some of these are also archaic versions of these base shaders.
+There may be weird things that happen.

 [Download the pack here](https://github.com/kayteh/shaders/releases/latest)